 In order to fully get rid of this cryptocurrency miner Trojan, we advise you to follow the removal instructions underneath this article.
 They are made so that they help you to isolate and then delete the GhostMiner Trojan either manually or automatically.
 If manual removal represents difficulty for you, experts always advise to perform the removal automatically by running an anti-malware scan via specific software on your PC.
 Such anti-malware program aims to make sure that the GhostMiner is fully gone and your Windows OS stays safe against any future malware infections.

 - Guide 1: How to Remove GhostMiner from Windows.

-- Guide 2: Get rid of GhostMiner from Mac OS X.
+- Guide 2: Get rid of GhostMiner on Mac OS X.

-- Guide 3: Remove GhostMiner from Google Chrome.
+- Guide 3: Remove GhostMiner in Google Chrome.

 - Guide 4: Erase GhostMiner from Mozilla Firefox.